kacpermajchrzak/kacpermajchrzak/README.md

 ## Hi, I'm Kacper!

-I'm studying at AGH University of Science and Technology in Cracow, pursuing a degree in Computer Science and Intelligent Systems.
-I'm currently in my 3rd year.
+I have completed my Bachelor’s degree in Computer Science and Intelligent Systems at AGH University of Science and Technology in Cracow.
+Currently, I’m pursuing a Master’s degree in the same field.

 Welcome to my GitHub profile.